Aiven-Open/klaw-docs/docs/docs/concepts/high-availability.rst

 High Availability in Klaw
 =========================

-It is important to deploy every application in high availability mode in production environment, which assures either no downtime and/or balanced processing of requests.
+Ensuring high availability is crucial when deploying any application in a production environment.
+High availability mode guarantees minimal or no downtime and balanced processing of requests.

-Klaw is a Java based web application can be deployed in High available mode.
-Klaw takes care of resetting cache in all running instances whenever there are changes requested by users or admins.
+Klaw, a Java-based web application, can be deployed in high availability mode.
+A key feature of Klaw is its ability to reset the cache in all running instances whenever users or administrators request changes.

 Why is High Availability Important?
 -----------------------------------

-Being prepared for unforeseen events that can cause server failures is crucial in order to minimize interruptions and downtime.
-Even the most reliable software and systems can be brought down by emergencies.
-By implementing highly available systems, the impact of such events can be reduced, and these systems are often capable of automatically recovering from failures in components or servers.
+To minimize interruptions and downtime, it is crucial to prepare for unforeseen events that can cause server failures.
+Emergencies can potentially bring down even the most reliable software and systems.
+Implementing highly available systems can reduce the impact of such events, as these systems often can automatically recover from failures in components or servers.

 High Availability Architecture
 ------------------------------

-While it is undoubtedly crucial for systems to handle higher workloads and substantial traffic, it is equally vital to identify potential failure points and minimize downtime.
-A highly available load balancer plays a significant role in achieving this goal.
-It is a scalable infrastructure design that can adapt to increased traffic demands.
+Ensuring systems can handle higher workloads and substantial traffic is undeniably vital.
+However, it is equally important to identify potential failure points and minimize downtime.
+A key component in achieving this goal is a highly available load balancer, which plays a significant role.
+It involves implementing a scalable infrastructure design that adapts to increased traffic demands.
 This often involves employing a software architecture that surpasses hardware limitations.

 .. image:: ../../_static/images/HA_Klaw.png

 How High Availability Works
 ---------------------------

-In Klaw core module, configure the property, which is a comma separated list of klaw instances.
+In Klaw core module, configure the below property, which is a comma-separated list of Klaw instances.
 ::
     klaw.uiapi.servers=https://klawhost1:9097,https://klawhost2:9097